-Documentation: Provide a copy of the agency's plans for response to hazards identified in 102.04.02, including all required elements.
+Documentation: Provide evidence of the agency's plans for response to vulnerabilities identified in 102.04.02, including all required elements.
+Actual vulnerability documents will be reviewed on site.

-102.04.03 Technology Response Evaluations
+102.04.04 Technology Response Evaluations

 The agency shall perform an evaluation of response plans identified in 102.04.03 and shall document these evaluations.
 These evaluations should include, at a minimum, regular testing of the technology, continuity of operations and connectivity plan, backup of electronic data plan, and back-up power plan.